3D Object Detection Overview

 Object detection is the ability to identify objects present in an image.
 Thanks to depth sensing and 3D information, the ZED camera can provide the 2D and 3D positions of the objects in the scene.

 Important: At the moment, only a few object classes can be detected and tracked with the 3D Object Detection API using ZED cameras (except the ZED 1 camera).
 You can find the list of available object classes in our API Reference.
-For general object detection, use our PyTorch and TensorFlow integrations.
+For general object detection, use our PyTorch.

 Since ZED SDK 3.6, a custom detector can be used with the API.
 The 2D detection is ingested and the 3D information such as position, 3D bounding box and more are computed.
 More information on the Custom Detector page.